Academy of Country Music Awards: Triple-Crown Award

-The Triple-Crown Award is an elite honor that has been presented to only seven country acts in the history of the Academy of Country Music Awards.
-The honor distinguishes the achievement of an artist, duo or group upon receiving the New Artist (or New Male Vocalist, New Female Vocalist, New Solo Vocalist, New Vocal Duo, New Vocal Group or New Vocal Duo or Group), and Male/Female Vocalist (or Vocal Duo, Vocal Group, Vocal Duo or Group) and Entertainer of the Year awards.
-Among the later recipients, Carrie Underwood received it at the ACM Awards, while Jason Aldean received his at the Annual ACM Honors.
+The Triple-Crown Award is an elite honor that has been presented to only eleven country acts in the history of the Academy of Country Music Awards.
+The honor distinguishes the achievement of an artist, duo or group upon receiving the New Artist (or New Male Vocalist, New Female Vocalist, New Solo Vocalist, New Vocal Duo, New Vocal Group or New Vocal Duo or Group), and Male/Female Artist (or Vocal Duo, Vocal Group, Vocal Duo or Group) and Entertainer of the Year awards.
+Among the later recipients, Carrie Underwood received it at the ACM Awards, while Jason Aldean, Miranda Lambert, Chris Stapleton, and Lainey Wilson received their awards at the Annual ACM Honors.
 The following list shows the artists that have won the award and the first year winning each of the categories required.
-Three artists: Miranda Lambert, The Chicks and Keith Urban, have reached the milestones needed to receive the award but they have not yet been awarded.
+The Chicks have reached the milestones needed to receive the award, but they have not yet been awarded.